I’m always looking for ways to save money, especially when shopping for my family. One way to save money is by cooking at home instead of eating out.

 For 60 more cheap meal ideas to make, go here.

 So there you go!
-7 budget-friendly meal ideas that will feed your family for $10 or less.
+Seven budget-friendly meal ideas that will feed your family for $10 or less.

 You most likely will have leftovers you can use for next week or freeze and use a few weeks down the road when the family forgets about these meals!

 I went through this list and added everything to an Instacart order at Aldi, which came to under $45.
-I’m guessing you will have some of these ingredients already, bringing your total to even less.
+I’m guessing you will already have some of these ingredients, bringing your total to even less.

 For more inspiration, check out how I keep to a $65/week grocery budget here.

 Want to make this shopping plan even EASIER?!

 Grab a 5-day meal plan filled out for you below Then keep this meal plan for the time money is tight.

 If you like this article, share it with your family and friends.
 And don’t forget to follow us on Pinterest!